History of nuclear fusion: 2020s

-In early 2022, JET sustained 11 MW and a Q value of 0.33 for over 5 seconds, outputting 59.7 megajoules, using a mix of deuterium and tritium for fuel.
-Shortly afterwards it was announced that Tokamak Energy achieved a record plasma temperature of 100 million degrees Kelvin, inside a commercial compact tokamak.
+In February 2022, JET sustained 11 MW and a Q value of 0.33 for over 5 seconds, outputting 59.7 megajoules, using a mix of deuterium and tritium for fuel.
+In March 2022 it was announced that Tokamak Energy achieved a record plasma temperature of 100 million kelvins, inside a commercial compact tokamak.

+In October 2022, the Korea Superconducting Tokamak Advanced Research (KSTAR) reached a record plasma duration of 45 seconds, sustaining the high-temperature fusion plasma over the 100 million degrees Celsus based on the integrated real-time RMP control for ELM-less H-mode, i.e. fast ions regulated enhancement (FIRE) mode, machine learning algorithm, and 3D field optimization via an edge-localized RMP.

 In December 2022, the NIF achieved the first scientific breakeven controlled fusion experiment, with an energy gain of 1.5.

+In February 2024, the KSTAR tokamak set a new record (shot #34705) for the longest duration (102 seconds) of a magnetically confined plasma.
+The plasma was operated in the H-mode, with much better control of the error field than was possible previously.
+KSTAR also set a record (shot #34445) for the longest steady-state duration at a temperature of 100 million degrees Celsius (48 seconds, ELM-LESS FIRE mode).